MuellerA/EspObiSocket/README.md

 <a href="images/gehaeuse.jpg"><img src="images/gehaeuse.jpg" alt="Gehaeuse" width="400px" align="right"/></a>

 <p>The WIFI Socket is sold by OBI for 9.99EUR (or two for 17.99EUR) in April 2019</p>
-<p>There are several other projects around which free the socket from Chinese servers and integrate it in a smart home environment or connect it to an MQTT server.
-If you want to do this you better look there.</br>This firmware provides only a simple web interface.</p>
+<p>This firmware provides a simple web interface to controll the WiFi Socket.<br/>There are several other projects around which also free the socket from Chinese servers and integrate it in a smart home environment or connect it to an MQTT server.
+If you want to do this you better look there.</p>

 <h2>The usual warnings</h2>
 <p><span style="color: red">DO NOT open the case unless you know what you are doing.
 240V can kill you.<br/>